stephencweiss/stephencharlesweiss.com/content/blog/2019-10-17/npmrc-defaults.md

 If using a private repository, you’ll likely also need auth.
 Look at the documentation for the registry for how to configure that.
 For JFrog, it includes adding an `_auth` property to the `.npmrc`

-To reset you can either create a more local `.npmrc` or return to the default:
+To reset you can either create a more local `.npmrc` (see above) or return to the default:

 ```shell
 npm config set registry “http://registry.npmjs.com/“
 ```

+Note: the `npm config` command will set the _global_ config file.

 ## Conclusion